Welcome, New Families!

 When do we submit the Medical Forms?

-Please mail or email a copy of your child’s immunization records to our school nurse, Linda Carroll (firstname.lastname@example.org) no later than April 30.
+Please submit a copy of your child’s immunization records and most recent physical to our school nurse, Linda Carroll, as soon as possible.
+Questions?
+Reach out to Nurse Carroll at email@example.com.

 All new students must have proof of an updated physical exam.
 Medical and dental forms must be on file prior to the beginning of school.